Small Business Guide

 Action: Tell your employees to create passphrases for their online accounts.
 Advise them to use two-factor authentication or verification for additional protection.

-More information about passwords is available in the Computers section.
+More information about passwords is available in the Set and Use Strong Passwords page.

 All eyes open to stay secure.